ctreffe/alfred3-extras/README.md

 This repository contains custom classes to use within the Alfred 3 experiment framework

-* Folders with prefix qstn contain custom questions
-* Folders with prefix qgrp contain custom question groups
 * Folders with prefix lmnt contain custom elements
+* Folders with prefix page contain custom pages
+* Folders with prefix pgrp contain custom pagegroups
 * Folders with prefix hlpr contain helpers and tools